 Windy Peak in Nevada is the Southernmost peak in the Rainbow Mountain Wilderness and a good jumping off point to explore the Wilson Ridge which borders Red Rock Canyon NCA to the East and Lovell Canyon to the West.
 The Wilson Ridge continues North and eventually tops out at Harris Mountain in the Mt.
 Charleston Wilderness.
 About 15 miles to the South of Windy Peak is Potosi Mountain, the Southernmost peak in the Spring Mountain Range.

-Windy Peak is one of the Rainbow Mountains beautiful Jurassic Era Aztec red rock frozen sand dunes similar to the famous formations in Red Rock Park.
+Windy Peak is one of the Rainbow Mountains beautiful Jurassic Era Aztec red rock frozen sand dunes similar to the famous formations in Red Rock Canyon National Conservation Area.
 To stand in that place is to be surrounded by the artistic beauty of red and white rock with occasional bonsai-like pine trees.

 The views from Windy Peak are pretty incredible including a good portion of the Rainbow Mountains – Mt.
 Wilson in particular standing out – the La Madre Mountains, the Las Vegas Valley with Frenchman Mountain, Sunrise Mountain and the Muddy Mountains as a backdrop, the Black Mountains in Arizona with the faint line of the other Mt.
 Wilson in Arizona, and Potosi Mountain huge, directly to the South at the Southern tip of the Spring Mountains.
 There are other reference points yet to be visited to the Southeast.